bezchristo/investec-oracle/README.md

 }
 ```

-Replace <project-id> and <your generated key> with the project id and key you generated during the gcp tutorial.
+Replace "project-id" and "your generated key" with the project id and key you generated during the GCP tutorial.

 Copy the following code into your main.js.